Reusing Overtrained Language Models Saturates Scaling: Experiments

-\textbf{Model configuration.} We consider decoder-only transformers~\cite{vaswani2017attention} pretrained with an autoregressive language modeling objective.
-Our architecture is LLaMA-like~\cite{touvron2023llama}, incorporating refinements such as SwiGLU activation functions~\cite{shazeer2020glu} and rotary position embeddings~\cite{su2024roformer}.
+\textbf{Model configuration.} We consider decoder-only transformers~\citep{vaswani2017attention} pretrained with an autoregressive language modeling objective.
+Our architecture follows LLaMA~\citep{touvron2023llama}, incorporating refinements such as SwiGLU activation functions~\citep{shazeer2020glu} and rotary position embeddings~\citep{su2024roformer}.
 We use the LLaMA tokenizer with a vocabulary size of 32,000.
-We consider a suite of model sizes up to 1.1B in our experiments.
 Table \ref{tab:config} of Appendix \ref{app:exp} contains the model configuration used in this paper.

-\textbf{Training configuration.} All experiments are conducted using the Megatron-LM library~\cite{shoeybi2019megatron}.
-We train models in mixed precision (bfloat16) using the AdamW optimizer~\cite{loshchilov2017fixing}, with maximum learning rates tuned separately for each model size.
-The learning rate follows the \emph{warmup-stable-decay} (WSD) schedule~\cite{bi2024deepseek,hu2024minicpm}, with the final learning rate decayed to one tenth of the peak value.
+\textbf{Training configuration.} All experiments are conducted using the Megatron-LM library~\citep{shoeybi2019megatron}.
+We train models in mixed precision (bfloat16) using the AdamW optimizer~\citep{loshchilov2017fixing}, with maximum learning rates tuned separately for each model size.
+The learning rate follows the \emph{warmup-stable-decay} (WSD) schedule~\citep{bi2024deepseek,hu2024minicpm}, with the final learning rate decayed to one tenth of the peak value.
 This schedule enables long training runs and facilitates checkpoint reuse for emulating shorter effective training budgets, reducing computational cost.
 In Appendix \ref{app:train}, we also provide an ablation study with the cosine learning rate schedule to show that they achieve similar performance.

-We train each model for a number of tokens for up to roughly 200 times the model size in tokens in total (up to a few hundred B tokens overall).
+We train the models for a number of tokens to at least roughly 200 times the model size in tokens in total (token-to-parameter ratio).
 Tables \ref{tab:common} and \ref{tab:train_config} in Appendix summarize the main training configurations.
 See also Appendix~\ref{app:exp} for further experimental details and Appendix \ref{app:train} for training details and evaluation on downstream tasks.

-\paragraph{Two stages of pretraining.} In the context of bootstrapped pretraining, we are primarily interested in how the loss behaves with respect to the number of training tokens used in the two stages of pretraining: \begin{itemize} \item $D_1$: the number of tokens used in the \textbf{first-stage} pretraining (base model). \item $D_2$: the number of tokens used in the \textbf{second-stage} pretraining (CPT or model growth). \end{itemize}
+\textbf{Two stages of pretraining.} In the context of model reuse, we are primarily interested in how the loss behaves with respect to the number of training tokens used in the two stages of pretraining: \begin{itemize}[leftmargin=*] \item $D_1$: the number of tokens used in the \textbf{first-stage} pretraining (base model). \item $D_2$: the number of tokens used in the \textbf{second-stage} pretraining (CPT or model growth). \end{itemize}